Instagram took the world by surprise.

 Let’s briefly define content – it is anything you express through text, visuals, and whatever medium that Instagram allows.

 If you create random content, you will attract random people who couldn’t care less about you.
 These people will be spectators and passers-by.
 They won’t take any action.
 They won’t move any growth needles for your business.

 On the flip side, if you create content that is strategic and targeted, you will attract exactly the right kind of followers.
-They’ll care about your business, engage with your call-to-actions, and be of great value.
+They’ll care about your business, engage with your calls to action, and be of great value.

-The task now is to map your content strategy onto the business goals that you came up with in step one.
+The task now is to map your content strategy into the business goals that you came up with in step one.
 This will ensure that you create the most impactful kind of content.

 But first, let’s talk about something – often ignored – that’s critical to the success of your content strategy.

 Most people either don’t understand what context means for social media or they ignore it altogether.
 In the end, their content ends up missing the mark.